 To learn about the many sources of indoor humidity, including some you haven’t thought of, and also learn the tricks to control residual humidity, I recommend reading DIY Mold Inspection – Part 2: Hidden Moisture Sources.
 This book covers all the bases for you.

-Don’t forget your refrigerator
+Don’t forget dust mites in your refrigerator

 To keep your food cold, the cooling coil, located underneath most refrigerators, must circulate air through it.
 As it does, the coil collects lots of dust particles.